zaibon/py-dmidecode/README.md

 Other information can be easily retrieved by analyzing dmi.data and module code.

 ## Possible limitations
-Tested with dmidecode versions 2.11 and 2.12 only
+Tested with dmidecode versions 2.11, 2.12 and 3.2